fabius96/fabius96/README.md

 # Hi, There 👋
 ## Welcome to my GitHub 🧑‍💻
 <br>
-I am Jae-young Kim who is studying data engineering in South Korea. <br>
+I am Jae-young Kim who is studying web development in South Korea. <br>
 If you want to know more about me, please follow the link below👇
 <br>
 <br>